 Lance Armstrong Net Worth

-Armstrong, who lives primarily in Austin, Texas, has also been married, divorced, got engaged to Sheryl Crow, and has five children total, including three with longtime girlfriend and current fiancee Anna Hansen.
+Armstrong, who lives primarily in Austin, Texas, has married and divorced his ex-wife Kristin Richard, got engaged to Sheryl Crow, and has five children total, including two with longtime girlfriend and current fiancee Anna Hansen.

 According to Celebrity Net Worth, Armstrong was worth approximately $125 million at the peak of his career.
 That has dropped considerably, but thanks to Uber, Lance Armstrong's net worth is approximately $50 million today.

-His story was featured in an ESPN documentary, which was released during the coronavirus pandemic.
+His story was featured in an ESPN documentary, which was released during the coronavirus pandemic in 2020.

 Lance Armstrong was an American hero and success story after winning the Tour de France following becoming cancer-free.
 He lost it all when his professional cycling career was tarnished forever.
 At least he still has some money in the bank, however.

 This post was originally published on May 31, 2020.